 - Give them the opportunity to feel their fascia.
 Eg. In a pose such as Adho Mukha Svanasana (Downward Dog) ask: “Where do you feel the most tightness or stiffness in the body?” or

 - Clench your hand into a tight fist, then open your hand and spread your fingers as wide as possible.
 By repeating this movement you can feel and visualise your fascia at work.

 - Identify the key areas where tightness or stiffness exists for your student/client.

 - Incorporate held poses that target tight areas.
-(Eg. For a student with a tight groin, holding ‘Frog pose’ for an extended period of time will target the fascia around the Adductors).
+(Eg. For a student with a tight groin, holding ‘Frog pose’ for an extended period of time will target the connective tissues around the Adductors).

 Thomas Myers https://www.anatomytrains.com/

 Cells that protect the body by ingesting or engulfing harmful or foreign particles or debris.